fedgut/Calculator/README.md

-# A simple yet beatifull calculator app made with React
+# A JS calculator app made with React

 ## Built With: